The Dark Rooms of... Carol Olerud

 And what software?

-I started with Photoshop, but now basically only use Lightroom Classic on my Mac
+I started with Photoshop, but now basically only use LightRoom Classic on my Mac

 How do you edit your photos?

-I do my editing in Lightroom Classic, I print my photos with my Epson Stylus Pro 3880.
+I do my editing in LightRoom Classic, I print my photos with my Epson Stylus Pro 3880.
 I try to edit as little as possible.
 I shoot in RAW and basically adjust minor things.
 The original image from the camera needs to already be pretty good, as if taking a slide image in the analogue time.
 Well exposed etc. This saves a lot of time when working behind the PC.

 Inspirational